droff/payture-ewallet/README.md

 => "https://sandbox.payture.com/vwapi/Pay?SessionId=36a02faf-ae1b-443b-8fcc-188614390a91"
 ```

-You need redirect user to this URL.
+You need to redirect user to this URL.

 ### Charge